 Samuel D. Heins hails from Minnesota, the state hosting the largest number of Norwegian-Americans.
 (Fun fact: almost five million U.S. citizens claim to have Norwegian ancestry — that’s roughly equivalent to Norway’s total headcount.)
 The Senate confirmed Heins’s appointment last February, and King Harald accepted his credentials in a formal ceremony this past March.
 Everyone heaved a sigh of relief.

 Why is Heins’s confirmation such a big deal?
-Because the post of American Ambassador to Norway has been vacant for more than two years, after the last appointee (George Tsunis) embarrassed himself and the U.S. during the Senate hearings by publicly demonstrating his woeful ignorance of the country he was about to serve.
+Because the post of American Ambassador to Norway has been vacant for almost two years, after the last appointee (George Tsunis) embarrassed himself and the U.S. during the Senate hearings by publicly demonstrating his woeful ignorance of the country he was about to serve.
 Insulting one of our staunchest European allies isn’t smart — especially when we share key security, environmental, and economic interests and responsibilities (check ’em out here).

 Fortunately Heins — an attorney and human rights activist — seems to be considerably more qualified and knowledgeable than the previous candidate.
 Too bad he’ll be in office for only a few months.
 (When a new U.S. president is elected, he or she generally replaces all current ambassadors with his or her own appointees.)
 But in the meantime, the Norwegian and American-expat communities in Oslo have rolled out the welcome mat for the new Ambassador and his wife, Stacey Mills.